 A college administrator who is the head of a specific college or organizational division or unit at the university.
-At Northeastern this includes the Dean of the College of Arts and Sciences, the Dean of the Daniel L. Goodwin College of Education, the Dean of the College of Business and Management, the Dean of the College of Graduate Studies and Research, the Dean of Libraries and Learning Resources and the Dean of Students.
+At Northeastern this includes the Dean of the College of Arts and Sciences, the Dean of the Daniel L. Goodwin College of Education, the Dean of the College of Business and Management, the Dean of the College of Graduate Studies and Research, the Dean of Libraries and Learning Resources and the Vice President of Student Affairs/Dean of Students.